cicili/tools/atip/README.md

 ATIP(Application Test in Python), a “behave” binding library as the bridge between application and BDD to “behave”, and use WebDriver and platform interfaces to implement detailed BDD steps for application.

-## Configuration - environment.py
+## Configuration

 Environmental controls.
-In ATIP usage, you can write the environment initial processes on this file.
+In ATIP usage, you can write the environment initial processes in config file - environment.py.
 ATIP provides a template of "environment.py" for tests developers.
 This template supports running tests independently by "behave" tool.

 In Crosswalk testing, the template need to know the some test vars, e.g. which device be tested? which test platform?
 Some WebDriver vars. the vars can be got by following ways:

 * By environment vars:
   TEST_PLATFORM: android, tizen, chrome_ubuntu, others(if have)